sartios/gatsby-blog-example/content/posts/02-03-2018-react-components/index.md

 React components can be either stateless or stateful.
 Stateful is a good fit for custom lifecycle methods implementations and internal state.
 Stateless is a good fit when you need only the render method implementation.

-Next, we are going to explore React Components in details.
+Next, we are going to investigate Container and Presentational Components.

 <div class="post-btns-container">
 <a class="btn-flatmaterial" href="/react-jsx-and-rendering">